Promoting Sensitivity in Centre-based Childcare (the SECURE Project)

 The study will provide new knowledge on whether a relatively cost-effective intervention can improve the quality of care in early childcare in Denmark.
 Also, findings on how structural factors influence the quality of care will directly inform practice.

-Principal investigator is Associate Professor Johanne Smith-Nielsen, Center for Early Intervention and Family Studies.
+Principal investigator is Associate Professor Johanne Smith-Nielsen, Centre of Excellence in Early Intervention and Family Studies (CIF) .

 How is it to participate?